Frequently Asked Questions

 A) It may seem often, but by visiting Robison Dental Group every six months for dental hygiene and a dental exam, you decrease your chances of suffering from severe oral health problems.
 Because our office is equipped with a DIAGNOdent laser cavity detection system, we can check for the earliest signs of dental decay and cavities and halt the progression before you begin to experience pain or more serious complications.
 Early detection allows us to provide a more conservative treatment, saving you time, expense, and discomfort.
 Robison Dental Group also uses VELscope for oral cancer detection, and regular examinations mean you’re less likely to die from this serious disease.

-A) Oral cancer kills more people nationwide than either cervical or skin (melanoma) cancer, and only half of patients diagnosed will survive more than five years.
+A) Oral cancer kills more people nationwide than either cervical or skin (melanoma) cancer, and only half of the patients diagnosed with it survive more than five years.
 The painless, sneaky disease often goes undetected until it spreads to the neck and lymph nodes, at which time treatment becomes less effective.
 Drs.
 John and J.D.
 Robison will perform an oral cancer screening during your exam.
 If oral cancer is detected in the early stage, patients are more likely to survive.

 A) Bleeding is usually a sign of a problem.
 When gums bleed, the cause usually stems from the patient brushing too hard or from early-stage gum disease, called gingivitis.
 We can consult with you on the proper toothbrush and pressure for safe, effective daily oral care.
 If your gums show signs of gum disease, we may recommend a deep hygiene treatment to stop the disease and return your gums to good health.
 Gum disease is the leading cause of tooth loss for American adults, and it has been linked to many overall health conditions, including stroke, heart attack, and respiratory problems.
 Untreated, gum disease can escalate to create significant damage to your health, so call for an assessment now.
 We will help you keep your teeth and gums healthy for life!